tc39/notes/es7/2017-01/jan-26.md

 AWB: I will always be sad that there isn't a keyword in front of those things but I would prefer if you're going to go that route that yes, it not include commas.

 DE: I think we could defer commas.
-If you do put a comma it's... the real motivation is for the decorator proposal to have a more convientint syntax.
+If you do put a comma it's... the real motivation is for the decorator proposal to have a more convenient syntax.
 Yeah, you could do this but I don't see it as being really important.

-AWB: YOu've had public feedback on this, right?
-I believe the public feeback, my sense is there has been fedback o both sides.
+AWB: You've had public feedback on this, right?
+I believe the public feedback, my sense is there has been feedback on both sides.

-DE: Most people said please stop the propsal, we can stand the sigil
+DE: Most people said please stop the proposal, we can't stand the sigil

-AWB: YOu have to have it
+AWB: You have to have it

 JM: To be clear, to drop the sigil is specific to private state.